Supercolony-net/openbrush-contracts/examples/psp22/README.md

 ## Overview

-This example shows how you can reuse the implementation of [psp22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token(by the same way you can reuse
+This example shows how you can reuse the implementation of [psp22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token (in the same way you can reuse
 [psp721](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp721) and [psp1155](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp1155)).
 Also, this example shows how you can customize the logic, for example, to reject transfering tokens to `hated_account`.